SharinganTech/FEC-Main/README.md

 ## Questions & Answers
 #### Features
-- Search functionality to filter questions by title
+- Search bar capable of filtering the Q&A list after 3 characters
-- Question and Answers lists with Load More functionality
+- See More buttons render remaining Q&A
-- Question and Answer modals for adding to the list
+- Question and Answer modals to add user-based questions and answers

 <img src="readMeImages/QA/QAList.png"/>